Bike Kaikoura

 MiddleHill MTB

-40kms North of Kaikoura by the Clarence River is a MTB park called Middlehill.
-Open since Sept 2019, its a new and exciting place to ride with shuttles to the top of some serious vertical, with various options for different abilities to come back down, this place is super fun.
-Genevieve and Morgan are your hosts on the hill, some of most bike mad people you’ll have the pleasure of meeting, bookings are essential so give them a ring or email and test some of the best gravity trails in NZ.
+40 km north of Kaikoura, by the Clarence River, is a MTB park called Middlehill MTB.
+Open since Sept 2019, it’s a new and exciting place to ride with shuttles to the top of some serious vertical, with various options for different abilities to come back down.
+This place is super fun.
+Genevieve and Morgan are your hosts on the hill, some of the most bike-mad people you’ll have the pleasure of meeting.
+Bookings are essential, so give them a ring or email and test some of the best gravity trails in NZ.

 Other Trails to bike in Kaikoura

-There is plenty of biking to find in Kaikoura, backcountry epics, multi-day rides.
-Come in and see us at Coastal Sports and we’ll point you in the right direction.
+There is plenty of biking to find in Kaikoura, backcountry epics, and multi-day rides.
+Come in and see us at Coastal Sports, and we’ll point you in the right direction.

 Shopping for a Bike

-We stock quality brands such as Giant, Liv, GT, Trek, Specialized, and Smart Motion.
-The shop is full of the essentials for biking, whether you need some lube or a new helmet we have the advice and knowledge to get you on the trails.
+We stock quality brands such as Giant, Liv, GT, Trek, Specialized, Amflow, and Sinch.
+The shop is full of the essentials for biking, whether you need some lube or a new helmet, we have the advice and knowledge to get you on the trails.

 Bike Hire

-If you’re looking for bike hire, Coastal Sports hire the best bikes in town to explore the Kaikoura region.
+If you’re looking to bike Kaikoura, Coastal Sports hires the best bikes in town to explore the Kaikoura region.
 We hire front suspension, hydraulic braked mountain bikes from the store.
-We also enduro-style full suspension bikes for hire for more gravity style riding, if you’re heading up to Middlehill MTB park these are suitable.
-Off road worthy and regularly serviced.
-Pricing

 Front Suspension Mountain bike, perfect for exploring Kaikoura.